IRS Debt Resolution & Representation Services

 Eligibility Requirements for an OIC

-Taxpayer Must be Current on All Tax Filings and Payments
+Taxpayer Must Be Current on Filings and Payments

 Taxpayer Must Not Be in Bankruptcy